 - A Professional Employer Organization (PEO) buyer’s guide – becoming part of a PEO can be a great way to offer a cafeteria plan as a small employer.

-- HR software, like Gusto
+- HR software like ADP Total Source

 - An individual private insurance broker or a large insurance company like Aflac

 Although a PEO is a simpler and more hands off approach, the provider essentially becomes a co-employer of your team.
 If you’re in the market for a PEO, ADP TotalSource is a trusted solution that lets you offer employees Fortune 500-caliber benefits and manage critical HR tasks with fewer headaches.
 Contact them for a free quote.

 To be compliant, your section 125 cafeteria plan must have a number of things included.
 This is why we recommend using a professional, like a PEO, insurance broker, or HR software, in order to make sure your section 125 plan is compliant.

 1. A plan document.

 This document outlines specific details, such as a description of the employee benefits that are covered through the plan, participation rules, annual limits, election procedures, eligibility and employer contribution.
 It also defines the plan year.

 2. A summary plan description (SPD).

 The SPD summarizes specific details of the plan, claim filing procedures, and information concerning plan sponsorship and administration.
 In addition to distributing it to your employees and their beneficiaries, you must also file it with the Department of Labor within 120 days of the plan’s effective date.
 You can read more from the IRS here.